videlalvaro/videlalvaro.github.io/_posts/2011-05-12-rabbitmq-chat-post-mortem.md

 ## Going Live ##

 To get the Chat up and running I didn't do anything special.
 Erlang compiled with default options.
 RabbitMQ started with default options.
 Nothing fancy.
 There was no clustering set up or any kind of failover.
+As you see, this was a pretty minimalistic setup.
+No load balancers, no heartbeats to check system health, etc.

 Once I've got the chat up and running.
 I've showed it to some friends on Twitter to be sure it wasn't broken.
 The next day I decided to ask [Reddit](http://www.reddit.com/r/programming/comments/h6aai/hey_reddit_i_wrote_a_chat_app_using_rabbitmq_and/) to try to take down the chat.
 There the fun started.